gamecook/Impact-Bootstrap/readme.md

 I plan on porting over other entities from my games such as:

 * **barricade.js** is a destructible object that can be placed to slow down monsters.
-* **fountain.js** shows off how to summate water with the particle emitter class.
 * **power-up-spawner.js** allows you to spawn monsters that grow increasingly stronger as they return back to the object pool.
-* **snow-emitter.js** will show off how to do subtle particle effects such as snow and debris in the area via the particle emitter.
 * **spawn-boss.js** is a trigger to spawn a boss battle when the player enters a location on the map.

 ###Documentation On Platform Plugins